TomArcher/node-sandbox/node-sandbox/docs/deploy-node-app-to-azure.md

     You should now see your Node.js web app running live in Azure App Service.

 ## Next steps
-Once your app is hosted on Azure, you can see the following articles to learn how to incorporate key Azue capabilities in your app:
+Once your app is hosted on Azure, you can see the following articles to learn how to incorporate key Azure capabilities in your app:

 - [Use Azure Blob storage from Node.js](https://docs.microsoft.com/en-us/azure/storage/storage-nodejs-how-to-use-blob-storage)
 - [Use Azure Queue storage from Node.js](https://docs.microsoft.com/en-us/azure/storage/storage-nodejs-how-to-use-queues)